PLANNING & REGISTERING FOR COURSES

 - Login to the Course Registration Portal with your TWUPass ID and password

-- Fill in your Course Registration Planner with the days and times of the course you’d like to register for.
-Repeat this process for each course to make sure seats are available and there are no time conflicts.
+- Fill in your printable timetable with the days and times of the courses you want.
+Repeat this process for each course and lab/tutorial (when applicable) to make sure seats are available and there are no time conflicts.

-- Once you’ve planned out your course schedule and registration is open, search for the courses again and click the “Add” checkbox and click the “Add Courses” button.
+- Once you’ve planned out your course schedule and registration opens, search for the courses again and click the "Add” checkbox and click the “Add Courses” button.

 - DON’T use the “Back” button in your browser as you’ll have to start over.
 Only use the back buttons within the portal.

-- If a course you want is full, you can still add the course to join the waitlist.
-You may also want to look into backup options.
+- If a course is full, you can still add the course to join the waitlist.
+You may also want to look for backup options.

 - If you want to find out more about a course, just click on the “Course Code” and you will find a course description along with other useful information.

 DROPPING A COURSE